-As Isabelle spoke of France I was reminded of a French film called La Haine (The Hatred) about the life of migrants in contemporary France.
-It is very possible to live somewhere and yet know nothing of how other people live in that same place.
-La Haine reveals a way of life most people in France know little about.
-Most people in Australia know little about life in remote Indigenous communities.
-Most people in South Asia know little of life in occupied Kashmir.
-It is very easy to simply look away.
+As Isabelle spoke of France I was reminded of a powerful French film called La Haine (The Hatred) about the life of migrants in the outskirts of Paris.
+The film reveals a way of life in France that most French know little about.
+It illustrates how easy it is to live somewhere and yet know nothing of how other people live in that very same place.
+Race and class are big factors.
+It is easy not to know or see, or to simply look away.

 As we spoke of Kashmir, Isabelle’s home in France, and remote Australia, experiences of migration and its relationship to colonisation (and occupation) came to the fore.
 Rusty Peters, a Gija elder in Warmun, always speaks fondly of the Chinese, the Afghans and the Malay people who migrated to his land.
 While the white settlers stole Aboriginal land and killed the people, Rusty always makes a point of explaining how the Afghans, the Chinese and the Malay people were ‘kind’.

 Similarly in Kashmir there are vast differences between the legacy of desecration created by Indian soldiers and the legacy of migrants who come as individuals.
 I once met a young Bengali girl who had migrated to small village in the mountains of Kashmir.
 Her presence had built a family.

 All sorts of circumstances drive movement around the world.
 It is the nature of these movements that shape one’s engagement with place.
 In a recent interview Raqs Media Collective spoke of this eloquently: